1

 Maria Valtorta, author of Poem, was born in 1897 into a sadly dysfunctional family, where she suffered emotional abuse at the hands of a despotic mother.
 When she was 23, she was attacked and beaten by a mugger.
 She was never completely well after that.
 From 1933 on, she was unable to leave her bed.

-Comment: Very few Saints did not suffer persecutions, in fact it seems to be a prerequisite.
+Comment: Very few Saints did not suffer persecutions, it indubitably seems to be a prerequisite.

 Maria began to receive "dictations" on Good Friday, 1943.
 In 1947, she handed over 10,000 handwritten pages to her spiritual director, Father Romuald Migliorini, O.S.M.
 Father Migliorini typed them and Father Corrado Berti, O.S.M. bound them.
 Fr.
 Berti, brought them to Cardinal Augustin Bea, S.J., spiritual director to Pope Pius XII.
 Did Pope Pius read the whole manuscript or parts?
 If only part, which part?